microsoft/pxt-microbit/docs/projects/micro-coin.md

     }

     /**
-     * Inserts a block received through radio
+     * Insert a block received over the radio
      */
     insert(block: Block) {
         this.chain[block.index] = block;